 At our discretion, we might require an interview (in person or via Skype) to ascertain the English-speaking skills of an international student.

 International students should allow adequate time for the processing of immigration and visa documents prior to the beginning of orientation.
-We recommend applying about 30-45 days prior to the suggested deadlines shown on our Admissions Process page.
+We recommend applying about 30-45 days prior to the suggested deadlines shown on our Admissions Requirements page.

 International students are considered for merit-based financial aid and graduate assistantship/work grant awards.
 See the Financing Your MACC section for more information.